explodecomputer/WholeGenomesPractical/README.md

 		git clone git@github.com:explodecomputer/WholeGenomesPractical.git

 	This will take a few moments to download.
-Next, setup the `config` file to point the scripts to their location on the server and the location of the `geno_qc` files.
+Next, setup the `config` file to point the scripts to their location on the server and the location of the `geno_qc` files, e.g. using the `nano` programme to edit the file:

+		nano WholeGenomesPractical/config

 	Finally, put the `plink1.90` and `gcta64` binaries in the `~/bin` folder in your home directory:

 		mkdir -p ~/bin
 		cp WholeGenomesPractical/bin/* ~/bin